Randy Myers: Professional career

-Myers began his Major League career with the New York Mets in 1985 under the management of Davey Johnson, and was a member of the Mets 1986 World Series-winning team (although he did not appear on the Mets' postseason roster then, he was given a belated World Series ring nine years later in 1995).
+Myers began his Major League career with the New York Mets in 1985 under the management of Davey Johnson, and was a member of the Mets 1986 World Series-winning team (although he did not appear on the Mets' postseason roster, he was given a World Series ring nine years later, in 1995).
 Myers became a closer in 1988 as he platooned with Roger McDowell after Jesse Orosco left for the Los Angeles Dodgers.

 Myers was traded to the Reds in 1990 for closer John Franco, and became one of the league's elite closers and the most successful member of the Nasty Boys trio, which also included Rob Dibble and Norm Charlton, while being selected as an All-Star in 1990.
 In 1990, Myers won his second World Series ring as the Reds swept the Oakland Athletics.
 In 1991, the Reds experimented with Myers as a starter, a move that proved highly unsuccessful as he posted a record of 6 wins and 13 losses.

 In 1992, Myers became the closer for the Padres.
 After only one season in San Diego, Myers was a Cub in 1993 where he posted his best statistical season with a then National League record 53 saves.
 In a September 28, 1995 game vs. the Astros, Myers was attacked on the field by a fan named John Murray at Wrigley Field after giving up a two-run, eighth inning home run to James Mouton that put the Astros up 9–7.
 Fearing that Murray was armed, Myers used his martial arts training to bring Murray to the ground, then held him down until security guards could get him.
 The Cubs rallied to win 12–11 in 10 innings.
 In 1994 and 1995, Myers earned his second and third All-Star selections.
 After the 1995 season, Myers became a member of the Orioles where he had two more solid seasons, highlighted by an All-Star selection in 1997, when he saved 45 games.
 Myers had 28 saves for the Blue Jays in his final season, 1998, before being traded back to the Padres after being claimed on waivers.
 Though he was under contract for both 1999 and 2000, he did not pitch in the Major Leagues after 1998.